James Hamilton, 3rd Earl of Arran: Long twilight

-Arran's expenses as a prisoner at Edinburgh Castle, where he was kept by the Earl of Mar, were paid by Mary, Queen of Scots, from her income known as the "Thirds of Benefices".
+Arran's expenses as a prisoner at Edinburgh Castle, where he was kept by Lord Erskine, were paid by Mary, Queen of Scots, from her income known as the "Thirds of Benefices".
 The cost was 40 shillings daily amounting to £732 Scots for a year.
 An account of his household expenses was kept by two of Mar's servants, the chaplain Andrew Hagy and Jerome Bowie.
 Randolph described Arran in a letter to Cecil in January 1564, saying he inclined to solitariness, in dark rooms, with little company or talk, and was suspicious of all he met.
 He was also troubled with jaundice.
 He ate little, and spent most of his time in bed, without getting sound sleep.
 His father came to Edinburgh in January 1565 to ask Mary for his release.
 She visited Arran in the castle and kissed him, but he spoke few words as an apology to ask for forgiveness, and remained a prisoner.

-Arran was released in April 1566 and went to Hamilton, sick and without the power of speech.
+Arran was released from Edinburgh Castle in April 1566 and sent to Hamilton, sick and without the power of speech.
 He was to remain within four miles of Hamilton Castle.
+He may have moved because Queen Mary had taken up residence in Edinburgh Castle during her pregnancy.